 II.
-Pray in light of the purposes of Christ (19-20).
+In wartime praying we take seriously what Christ intends for us (19-20).

-What does that mean?
-Paul shows us in his prayer requests in verses 19-20, "Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
+Like Paul does in verses 19-20, "Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
 Pray that I may declare it fearlessly, as I should."

-What would you ask for if you were locked away in prison?
-Paul asked for three things.
+What would you ask for if you were locked up in prison?
+Paul requested three things.
 A. Paul asked for words.
 "Pray for me, that whenever I open my mouth, words may be given me."
-Paul, the man that wrote half the New Testament books, said he needed words!
+Paul, the man that wrote half the New Testament books, said he needed words.
+Words?
+Really?
 If anybody, humanly speaking, could "wing it," Paul could have, but he refused to do so.
 The stakes were too high, and he knew it.
-"Whenever I open my mouth," he confesses, I need the right words, when I'm talking with the soldiers chained to me, and the fellow prisoners I meet, and when I stand before Caesar my judge on my day in court, pray that God will give me words!
+"Whenever I open my mouth," he confesses, I need the right words, when I'm talking with the soldiers chained to me, and the fellow prisoners I meet, and when I stand before Caesar my judge on my day in court, pray that God will give me words.